stoplightio/docs/articles/versioning/introduction.md

 ### Product/API Release Cycle

-The simpliest and most common approach is to mirror your APIs release cycle.
-Everytime you release your API, you release your Project.
+The simpliest and most common approach is to mirror your product or APIs release cycle.
+Everytime you release your product, you release your Project.
 Likewise, you should create a new version of your project when you are ready to start working on new or "breaking" changes to your API.
 This workflow is more sequential and will lead to a large amount of versions and releases.

 ### Different Workspaces